 If you want to know how to cure insomnia and find realistic insomnia remedies that are going to work for your life, you’ll find some high starting points here to help you get an idea of where to look for some help and support.
 Here are some great things to take a look at for how to cure insomnia:

 - Change in lifestyle: Try to exercise more and eat right.
 This will help you regulate your sleep schedule to make sure that you are nicely tired when you are ready to go to bed.
 This will help you to make sure that you have the best chance possible of getting to sleep and staying asleep as well.

-- Sleep aids: There are options to help you to get to sleep such as anti-histamines and melatonin options.
-For those who are looking to short-term insomnia remedies, this can be really helpful for taking the edge off.
+- Sleep aids: There are options to help you to get to sleep, such as anti-histamines and melatonin options.
+For those who are looking to short-term insomnia remedies, this can be helpful for taking the edge off.
 However, it isn’t recommended long-term as a solution for insomnia.

-- Cognitive therapy: When understanding where the cause of insomnia is, therapy can be a great way to learn how to get to sleep and treat the underlying issues at the same time.
+- Cognitive therapy: When understanding where the cause of insomnia is, treatment can be a great way to learn how to get to sleep and treat the underlying issues at the same time.

-Insomnia is a serious condition and with insomnia remedies you can treat it to move on with your life .
-Education is key, after all, so now it’s up to you to decide what you want to do with it and how you can use it to better your life.
+Insomnia is a severe condition, and with insomnia remedies, you can treat it to move on with your life.
+Education is vital, after all, so now it’s up to you to decide what you want to do with it and how you can use it to better your life.

 Emily is the content director and a contributor with 10 Best Mattresses.
 Emily was born and raised in Texas.
 After college she taught English for one year in Japan.
 Emily is an advocate for getting a good night’s sleep and she is passionate about promoting the benefits of good sleep such as increased alertness, improved mood and increased energy.